+INTRODUCTION TO LOGISTICS\

+Course Type: General Elective

+Prerequisite: Grades 11 and 12 only

 Students will learn about careers and businesses involved in the planning, management and movement of people, materials and products by road, air, rail and water.
 It also includes related professional and technical services such as infrastructure planning and management, logistics, and maintenance of equipment and facilities.

+Successful Completion = 1.25 Credits
-COLLEGE AND CAREER SUCCESS SKILLS

-Course Type: General Elective

-Prerequisite: Grades 10 and 11 only (11th grade preferred) This course will provide a "real-world" hands-on approach to gaining a better understanding of ALL career options after high school.
+COLLEGE AND CAREER SUCCESS SKILLS Course Type: General Elective, Dual Enrollment Prerequisite: Grades 10 and 11 only (11th grade preferred) This course will provide a "real-world" hands-on approach to gaining a better understanding of ALL career options after high school.
 Students will conduct career research, take interest inventories, go through the job application process, and create their professional documents.
-During the second half of this course students will have the opportunity to conduct college major and school research, be guided through the college application process, learn about financial aid, and hear from college admissions representatives) Successful Completion: 1.0 Credits CAREER EXPLORATION INTERNSHIP PROGRAM (CEIP) Prerequisite: Students need to have working papers in order to participate.
+During the second half of this course students will have the opportunity to conduct college major and school research, be guided through the college application process, learn about financial aid, and hear from college admissions representatives.